 Will your hot tub be kept inside, or will it be installed outdoors near your deck or patio?
 How many seats do you need?
 Will two suffice or are you looking to host a party of five?
 These considerations and more will help you determine the size and features you’ll actually need to prevent wasting money on features that you don’t.

 Hot tub installation is definitely not the time to be thinking about cutting corners.
 Hot tubs combine plumbing and electricity and sometimes require planning permission.
 Why risk costing yourself even more money on a botched DIY installation, or serious injury or damage to your home when you can pay for a professional?
-The service technicians at Jacuzzi Hot Tubs and Outdoor Living can recommend one for you!
+The service technicians at Jacuzzi Outdoor Living can recommend one for you!

 Underestimating the Maintenance